lter/ssecr-above-belowground-coupling/README.md

 Multiple studies have identified relationships between climate variability and aboveground communities.
 However, belowground commmunities are often ignored when examining he impact of climate variability on ecosystems.
 Our purpose is to examine if above- and belowground communities respond in tandem to temperature and precipitation variability in different ecosystems.

 ### Approach
-- Find data sets focused on plant (aboveground) and soil microbial communities (beloground) across different ecosystems focused particularly on forest, grassland, desert, coastal and tundra.
+- Find data sets focused on plant (aboveground) and soil microbial communities (belowground) across different ecosystems focused particularly on forest, grassland, desert, coastal and tundra.
 - Identify an appropriate measurement of coupling, coupling being defined as a community property of above- and belowground components of an ecosystem having the same trayectory at a given time.
 - Communiy properties that we intent to evaluate: richness, evenness, diversity, dominance, biomass.
 - Response: primary productivity measured as biomass.